IliasHad/makerlapse-app/README.md

 - Simple UI: We provide easy & clean UI with only necessary elements, with one click you can get time-lapse video ready in couple of seconds

 - Add your own soundtrack: You can upload your own soundtack.
 So, you'll have a ready made timelapse video to share
-- Cross-platform: You can use it both on Windows and Mac OS
+- Cross-platform: You can use it both on Windows (Available very soon) and Mac OS

 ## About Me